Coricancha The Sun Temple of the Incas

 how to arrive

-The Corichancha temple is located in the center of the city of Cusco, between the intersection of Av.
-El Sol and Santo Domingo Street, two blocks from the Plaza de Armas.
+The Coricancha Temple is located in the heart of Cusco, at the intersection of Av.
+El Sol and Santo Domingo Street, just two blocks from the Plaza de Armas.
+It’s easily accessible by foot from downtown Cusco, making it a convenient stop for visitors exploring the city.

 opening hours